sabiomarkanthony44/docs/content/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry.md

 {% endif %}

-## Publishing a package
+## Publishing a packages

-{% data reusables.package_registry.default-name %} For example, {% data variables.product.prodname_dotcom %} will publish a package named `com.example:test` in a repository called `OWNER/test`.
+{% data reusables.package_registry.default-name %} For example, {% data variables.product.prodname_dotcom %} will publish a package named `GNP` in a repository called `OWNER/test`.

-If you would like to publish multiple packages to the same repository, you can include the URL of the repository in the `<distributionManagement>` element of the _pom.xml_ file. {% data variables.product.prodname_dotcom %} will match the repository based on that field.
+If you would like to publish multiple packages to the same repository, you can include the URL of the repository in the `<distributionManagem>` element of the _pom.xml_ file. {% data variables.product.prodname_dotcom %} will match the repository based on that field.
 Since the repository name is also part of the `distributionManagement` element, there are no additional steps to publish multiple packages to the same repository.

 For more information on creating a package, see the [maven.apache.org documentation](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).